MatBapst/IPA/README.md

 Robot Human Collaboration

+Abstract: This repo is the source code of the software for a human robot collaboration demonstrator.
+HW: A UR5e robot and 4 Realsense D435 cameras
+SW environment: Linux Ubuntu 18.04 and ROS Melodic
+The demonstrator has following functions:

+- An occupancy map of the workcell is built and represented in Rviz, based on the camera sensors.
+- Minimal distance is computed between robot TCP and the occupancy map
+- Based on the minimal distance, the robot is slowed down or stopped if the human comes too near to it.
+- Thanks to a human skeleton tracker, the human hand position is tracked
+- An autonomous tool handover between the robot and the human and vice-versa can be performed, when triggered by the human.
+- The robot behaviour is based on a state machine.
+- The connection is established between the ROS system and the MSB.
+Data can be sent and received.
+- The minimal distance calculation can be performed from remote computer through MSB.

 The developed codes and launch files are in the package "seher" and "seher_msgs". "cob_people_perception" has been modified too.

 Necessary packages which have to be cloned in your repository :